The biggest climate hazards in the US today

-Now, the federal government is tracking the full extent of extreme weather in the country on a daily basis — emphasising just how exposed the country is to climate disaster.
+Some 20 million Americans are under flood alerts as storms push through the western US.
+Most of Arizona, as well as parts of Utah, Colorado and New Mexico, have a flood watch with up to four inches (10 centimetres) of rain possible in the next few days.

+A flood alert has also been issued for an area along the Illinois-Missouri border and near a few rivers in South Dakota, Texas and Florida.
-Hurricane Fiona brought widespread destruction to Puerto Rico, with intense winds and massive amounts of rain.
-The entire island lost power during the storm and while some areas have once again gotten electricity up and running, much of the island remains without power or running water.

-Some corners of the island have seen 25 inches (64 centimetres) of rain, according to the National Weather Service.
+After Hurricane Fiona brought widespread destruction to Puerto Rico, the island is still picking up the pieces.
+Most residents are still without power and many without running water.
+Some corners of the island saw 25 inches (64 centimetres) of rain during the storm, according to the National Weather Service.

-The storm later hit the Dominican Republic and is now barreling through Turks and Caicos after being upgraded to a Category 3 hurricane.
-It is forecast to become a Category 4 storm as it moves even further north.
+Fiona then hit the Dominican Republic and Turks and Caicos, before strengthening to a Category 4 storm Wednesday morning on its way to Bermuda.
+The storm could bring major impacts to Nova Scotia and Newfoundland in Canada by this weekend.

+Some other tropical storm systems haven’t yet formed a cyclone but could threaten the US as they head westward across the Atlantic.
+One storm in particular, nicknamed “Invest 98L”, has a 90 per cent chance of forming at least a tropical depression in the next five days as it heads into the Caribbean, according to the National Hurricane Centre, and could later swing up toward Florida or Mexico.

-On Tuesday, there were 312 active wildfires burning across the US, mainly in the West.
-That includes 94 large fires that have burned through nearly 900,000 acres alone — larger than Yosemite National Park.
+On Wednesday, there were 313 active wildfires burning across the US, mainly in the West.
+That includes 97 large fires that have burned through more than 900,000 acres alone — larger than Yosemite National Park.

-In Oregon, the Cedar Creek Fire has burned through 113,637 acres and remains just 11 per contained, though growth has slowed in recent days.

-In northern California, the Mosquito Fire has burned through 76,290 acres, with mandatory evacuation orders still in place for some communities, though growth has also slowed as wetter weather moves through the area.
+Four million Americans are also under heat alerts, as temperatures and humidity rise along the Mississippi-Arkansas-Tennesee border.
+Temperatures could reach around 100 degrees Fahrenheit (38 degrees Celsius).
+When combined with high humdity, temperatures could feel like up to 107F (42C).

+Parts of Puerto Rico are also under a heat alert, with temperatures forecast to reach up to 108F (42C).
+With much of the power still out, residents may not be able to rely on air conditioning to stay cool.

 Finally, drought continues to plague much of the country, especially in the West.
 More than 113 million Americans are currently living in drought conditions.